SocialQu/Branding/content/indie-hackers/Twitter Voice.md

 In this post, I will share the 10 steps that I used to define the strategy for my product.
 For each I include concrete examples so you can also start thinking about yours.

 1. Choose a message that is relevant to your product.
-For me it will be growing an audience because I looked at this other post and I was amazed but how many different opiniones it brought.
-Plus, people looking to receive their Twitter Analytics periodically are most likely also trying to build an audience.
+For me it will be growing an audience.
+Interestingly, it's because I looked at this post about launching in Product Hunt and I was amazed about how many different opiniones audience building brings.
+Plus, people looking to receive their Twitter Analytics periodically are most likely trying to build an audience.

 2. Make your message bigger than your product.